How to write a tourism award submission that actually wins (even if you’re time poor)

 4. Reuse (and refine) existing content

 You don’t have to start from scratch.
-Repurpose:
+Repurpose content in your

 Website copy or brochures